opencv/opencv/modules/legacy/doc/motion_analysis.rst

     :param curr: Second image, 8-bit, single-channel

-    :param winSize: Size of the averaging window used for grouping pixels
+    :param win_size: Size of the averaging window used for grouping pixels

     :param velx: Horizontal component of the optical flow of the same size as input images, 32-bit floating-point, single-channel